-The Blue Mountains National Park near Sydney is a world of monolithic sandstone escarpments, sweeping views and epic waterfalls.
-It is one of the most popular day trip destinations from Sydney.
+The Blue Mountains National Park near Sydney is a world of monolithic sandstone escarpments, sweeping views, and epic waterfalls.
+It is one of the most popular day trip destinations from Sydney and one of the best national parks in Australia.
 But what most visitors don’t realize is that when the darkness falls, some of the hidden spots in the mountains transform into a bioluminescent wonderland.

 There are two creatures that shine at night in the Blue Mountains – glow worms and fireflies.
 The glow worms live in colonies, usually in caves and on wet rock walls in the moist rainforest habitats.
 Some of the glow worm and firefly sites in the Blue Mountains are fairy-tale-like locations with large caves behind waterfalls, or along the towering canyon walls.

 Unlike the glow worms, that can be seen year-round, fireflies are a rare sight in Australia.
 They only emerge for about three weeks each year and occur only in a handful of locations.
 Luckily, one of these locations is Mount Wilson in the upper Blue Mountains.
 To see the fireflies, head to Cathedral Reserve about an hour before sunset during the last three weeks of December and watch the forest light up with blinking lights.
 Unlike the glow worms that produce the light in order to attract and trap their prey, fireflies shine to find their mates in the dark.

 How to take photos of glow worms in caves?